bclemenzi/sans-server/README.md

 SansServer Framework
 ---------------
-This project contains a number of java classes that try to help simplify the authoring of lambda functions, including a base handler to configure your system and collect your request parameters.
-The base handler also defines a simple response format to allow the client web-app to determine the status of any given transaction.
+This project contains a number of java classes that try to help simplify the authoring of lambda functions, including a base handler (BaseLambdaHandler) to configure your system and collect your request parameters.
+The BaseLambdaHandler also defines a simple response format to allow the client-side webapp to determine the status of any given transaction.
 Below is an example of a basic Lambda function that utilizes this framework to view a user record within the system:

 ```java
 package com.nfbsoftware.sansserver.user.lambda;